 A fuel shut-off valve is located on each mower.
+The location and operation of the fuel valve will vary depending upon the unit.
 Close the fuel valve to prevent fuel flow to the engine.
 The valve's two other positions will allow fuel to be drawn from either one or the other fuel tank.
 Figure 4-4